 The charge applies to domestic and foreign vehicles in vehicle categories N2 and N3.
 These vehicles have a technical maximum mass of over 3,500 kilograms.
 You can find the vehicle category on the vehicle registration card.

-When the charge takes effect, the Eurovignette will no longer be used in the Netherlands and motor vehicle tax will go down to the minimum.
-Many other European countries already have a truck toll in place, such as Germany and Belgium.
+The charge replaces the Eurovignette, which will no longer be used in the Netherlands and motor vehicle tax will go down to the minimum.
+Many other European countries have a truck toll in place as well, such as Germany and Belgium.

 To pay the truck toll, you will need the following: